Youngstown, Ohio: Higher education

-Youngstown State University, the primary institution of higher learning in the Youngstown–Warren metropolitan area, traces its origins to a local YMCA program that began offering college-level courses in 1908.
+Youngstown State University, the primary institution of higher learning in the Youngstown metropolitan area, traces its origins to a local YMCA program that began offering college-level courses in 1908.
 YSU joined the Ohio system of higher education in 1967.
-The university has an enrollment of about 12,000 undergraduate and graduate students within seven colleges; the Beeghly College of Liberal Arts, Social Science & Education; College of Science, Technology, Engineering and Mathematics (STEM); Willamson College of Business; Bitonte College of Health and Human Services; Cliffe College of Creative Arts; College of Graduate Studies; and the Sokolov Honors College.
+The university has an enrollment of about 11,000 undergraduate and graduate students within its seven colleges.
 The campus is just north of the city's downtown and south of Youngstown's historic Fifth Avenue district, a neighborhood of Tudor-, Victorian-, and Spanish Colonial Revival-style homes.

-YSU offers tuition rates that are lower than the average of other public universities in the University System of Ohio.
-The university's assets include the Dana School of Music, an All-Steinway school.
-The Dana School of Music is one of the six oldest continuously operating schools of music in the United States.
-The Williamson College of Business is accredited by the Association to Advance Collegiate Schools of Business (AACSB).
-YSU also offers doctoral degrees in educational leadership and physical therapy as well as a doctorate in mathematics in cooperation with Rhodes University, and is a sponsor of the Northeast Ohio Medical University BS-MD program with the University of Akron, Cleveland State University, and Kent State University.
-YSU engineering students may also pursue doctoral studies in cooperation with the University of Akron and Cleveland State University.

-Eastern Gateway Community College operates one of its two campuses in Downtown Youngstown.
-It offers 60 majors in the areas of business technologies, information technologies, engineering technologies, health and public services.
-The degrees offered are Associate of Arts, Associate of Science, Associate of Applied Business, Associate of Applied Science, Associate of Technical Studies, and Associate of Individualized Studies.
+Eastern Gateway Community College operated a campus in downtown Youngstown from 2009 to 2024.

 Media

 Print

 The Vindicator is the sole daily newspaper in the city, currently published as a zoned edition of Warren's Tribune Chronicle in broadsheet.
 It formerly competed with the Warren-based paper, and the Lisbon-based Morning Journal, although they primarily covered their respective counties, with limited coverage of Mahoning County and Youngstown, until in June 2019 it was announced that The Vindicator would cease publication by mid-August of the same year.
 Although this newspaper carries the name of the old Vindicator, its scope is comparatively limited, with the majority of previous Vindicator journalists not being carried over to the new edition.

 Other newspapers that print in Youngstown include bi-monthly The Business Journal, The Metro Monthly, and the bi-weekly The Jambar, published by the students of Youngstown State University on Tuesdays and Thursdays while classes are in session.